29ananyaseth/29ananyaseth/README.md

 🎓 BTech CSE @ Pranveer Singh Institute of Technology, Kanpur
 💡 Passionate about AI, Machine Learning, and problem-solving
-✨ Always learning, building, and creating—let’s connect!
+✨ Always learning, building, and creating.

 ---